-Since 2019 Coram International has been contracted to conduct a mapping and assessment of alternative care practices, the social welfare workforce and community structures.
-The mapping and assessment of existing service provision research is intended to identify existing service provision as well as equity gaps in current response services to violence, abuse, neglect and exploitation of children at State, LGA and community levels and to provide an evidence-base on which an informed strategy for the development and implementation of alternative care for children can be built.
-The team will employ a mixed methods methodology for the assessments, and include qualitative, participatory, and quantitative techniques of data collection and analysis.
-The project will culminate in a number of deliverables: an assessment report on alternative care in Nigeria; an assessment report on social welfare workforce and structure in Nigeria; an assessment report on community structures in Nigeria; state alternative care strategies and a federal model alternative care strategy; social welfare LGA unit guidelines; and a strategy for community engagement case management.
+In 2019, Coram International was contracted to conduct a mapping and assessment of alternative care practices, the social welfare workforce and community structures.
+The mapping and assessment of existing service provision research was intended to identify existing service provision as well as equity gaps in current response services to violence, abuse, neglect and exploitation of children at State, LGA and community levels and to provide an evidence-base on which an informed strategy for the development and implementation of alternative care for children could be built.
+The team employed a mixed methods methodology for the assessments, and included qualitative, participatory, and quantitative techniques of data collection and analysis.
+The project culminated in a number of deliverables: an assessment report on alternative care in Nigeria; an assessment report on social welfare workforce and structure in Nigeria; an assessment report on community structures in Nigeria; state alternative care strategies and a federal model alternative care strategy; social welfare LGA unit guidelines; and a strategy for community engagement case management.

-From 2019 into 2020 Coram International has continued to support the Federal Ministry of Women Affairs and Social Development, and State Ministries in Lagos, Cross River, Gombe and Plateau to strengthen and reform the child protection and child justice systems.
-Under a contract with UNICEF, the team has continued to provide technical expertise and assistance to develop secondary legislation for the implementation of the Child Rights Law/Act as well as standard working protocol(s) for child protection case management between social welfare, justice, health and education professionals.
-The team will also provide technical assistance to review and finalise the Federal Social Welfare Policy.
+From 2019 into 2020 Coram International continued its support to the Federal Ministry of Women Affairs and Social Development, and State Ministries in Lagos, Cross River, Gombe and Plateau to strengthen and reform the child protection and child justice systems.
+Under a contract with UNICEF, the team provided technical expertise and assistance to develop secondary legislation for the implementation of the Child Rights Law/Act as well as standard working protocol(s) for child protection case management between social welfare, justice, health and education professionals.
+The team also provided technical assistance to review and finalise the Federal Social Welfare Policy.

 In 2016, Coram International was commissioned by UNICEF to carry out an in-depth mapping and assessment of the child protection system in Gombe and Cross River States.
 The mapping provided an understanding of how the child protection system currently functions, identified gaps and developed recommendations to be used by the Government in Cross River and Gombe States to support the strengthening of the child protection system.